redsift/go-beanspike/README.md

 ## Connection information

+If `DialDefault()` is used, various reasonable defaults are set.

 The client uses environment variables `AEROSPIKE_HOST` and `AEROSPIKE_PORT` to connect to an Aerospike node.

 The library will attempt to parse `AEROSPIKE_PORT` either as a port number or a Docker environment variable as might be set if the the application is in a container that has been linked to an Aerospike conatiner with `--link aerospike:aerospike`.

 If nothing is specified, the client assumes `aerospike` and `3000`

+The alternative `Dial(id string, host string, port int)` requires everything to be set explicitly.

 ## Benchmarks